npbtram0401/Data-cleaning_SQL/README.md

 Step 1: Create a new table to manipulate and restructure the data without modifying the original dataset.

 Step 2: Clean and document the data.
-There are some possible issues with data: inconsistent letter case, age out of a realistic range, leading and trailing whitespaces, and null values.
+There are some possible issues with data: inconsistent letter case, age out of a realistic range, leading and trailing whitespaces, and null values of martial_status and job_title.

-Step 3: